 - Finally, stand tall and return to mountain pose.
 This is like spring, when the sunlight once again hits the earth more equally and provides milder weather.

-Even today, the changing seasons can influence our daily lives.
 As dormant plants begin to bloom and animals come out of hibernation, the season of spring embodies the concepts of rebirth and renewal.
 Here are some simple ways to mark the occasion of the beginning of spring with your family.

 Watch the sunrise.

 With daylights saving time scheduled the week before the Spring Equinox for clocks to move forward an hour, chances are you and your kids will be awake at sunrise.
 Take a few minutes to watch the beauty of the sunrise and feel thankful for the warmth the sun provides and all the other blessings in your life.

 Spring is about turning a new leaf and trying something new.
 Maybe order takeout from a local restaurant you’ve been meaning to check out, pick up an exotic fruit from the grocery store or explore a new hiking trail.
 Spring Equinox is the perfect time to add a new experience to your day.

 In the spirit of new life, there may be some items you own that could use a new life of their own.
 Go through your clothes, books and household items to see what you can let go of and give to someone else.
 Have your kids go through their toys and books as well.
 See if you can fill a whole box to donate.